opensearch-project/project-website/_posts/2024-12-17-vscode-osd-setup.markdown

 1. Install the Prettier and ESLint extensions.
 2. Press `Cmd` (or `Ctrl`) + `Shift` + `P` and select **Open Workspace Settings (JSON)**.
-3. Add in the following settings to the `settings.json` file:
+3. Add the following settings to the `settings.json` file:

     ```json
     {